0xflux/0xflux.github.io/implant/rdll.md

 ![PE decryption](image.png)

-The loader will then resolve the relevant exports, and jump to the `Load` export, which is position independent in that execution can arbitrarily start from that location.
+The loader will then resolve the relevant exports, and jump to the `Load` export, which is 'context' independent in that execution can arbitrarily start from that location.
 The thread of execution will then resolve and realign the DLL, and it can run as normal.

 Visualised: